Statistical Inference Based on a New Weighted Likelihood Approach: Introduction

-The present work provides an alternative to the \cite{markatou97,markatou98} technique of weighted likelihood estimation.
+The present work provides an alternative to the \cite{markatou97,markatou98} procedure with an aim to further refine the technique, without compromising its good qualities.
 The weighted likelihood methods in this branch of inference depend on two different quantities, the residual function, and the weight function.
-The residual function quantifies the compatibility between the data and the model at each observed value; depending on the value of the residual, the weight function decides the importance of the observation in the estimating equation.
-In the present work we provide different approaches for both compared to the \cite{markatou97,markatou98} approach.
-We compute the residual function by comparing the empirical distribution function and the model distribution function, rather than comparing a nonparametric kernel density estimate of the true distribution with the probability density function of the model.
+The former quantifies the compatibility between the data and the model at each observed value; depending on the value of the residual, the weight function decides the importance of the observation in the estimating equation.
+Here we provide different approaches for both compared to the \cite{markatou97,markatou98} approach.
+We compute residuals by comparing the empirical distribution function and the model distribution function, rather than comparing a nonparametric kernel density estimate of the true distribution with the probability density function (PDF) of the model.
 This avoids the possible difficulties associated with kernel density estimation, such as bandwidth selection, slow rate of convergence and problems of bounded support.
-We also make the selection of the selection of weight function much more general by choosing functions that satisfy some basic criteria, rather than choosing only such weights that are linked to the residual adjustment function.
+We also generalize the selection of weights by choosing functions that satisfy some basic criteria, rather than choosing only such weights that are linked to the residual adjustment function.
+A more detailed discussion about the advantages of our methods is presented in \href{ESM1.pdf}{Online Resource 1}.

 Claudio Agostinelli has extensively studied the form of the weighted likelihood estimators proposed by \cite{markatou98} and applied them to different inference scenarios and generated useful robust estimators and other inference tools.
-See, for example, \cite{agostinelli1998one,agostinelli2001test}; \cite{agostinelli2002arobust,agostinelli2002brobust,agostinelli2007robust}; \cite{agostinelli2013weighted}.
-In all of these cases our residuals and weight functions will provide an alternative approach to the corresponding inference problem.
+See, for example, \cite{agostinelli1998one,agostinelli2001test}; \cite{agostinelli2002arobust,agostinelli2002brobust,agostinelli2007robust}; \cite{agostinelli2013weighted}. \cite{agostinelli2018weighted} have addressed the problem of extending the idea of weighted likelihood estimation to multivariate data with elliptical structures.
+In all of these cases our residual and weight functions will provide an alternative approach to the corresponding inference problem.

-The major advantage of the weighted likelihood method considered here is that it combines full asymptotic efficiency with strong robustness properties.
-The same also is a defining feature of the \cite{markatou98} paper.
-The work of \cite{gervini2002class} represent another another work in the same spirit dealing with robust and asymptotically fully efficient estimators.